jbreeden/spine/README.md

 Spine provides event tracing and correlation functions for jQuery and Backbone.
 It can also help you find the view responsible for a particular DOM element.

+Works with globally defined Backbone & AMD modules defined with `define`.

 ## Install from source

 Using Google Chrome: